cwood12/oldwebsite/_pages/cv.md

 * May 2020-May 2021: Graduate Physics Society Public Relations Chair
   * University of Notre Dame, South Bend, IN, USA
-  * Served as the chair of the Public Relations committe for the physics graduate student organization, maintaining the website, newsletter, and social media.
+  * Served as the chair of the Public Relations committee for the physics graduate student organization, maintaining the website, newsletter, and social media.

 * May 2018-June 2020: Graduate Physics Society Executive Board
   * University of Notre Dame, South Bend, IN, USA